christianhg/prollable/README.md

 }
 ```

-You can even go one step further an abstract each Promise to its own function to allow a more point-free style:
+You can even go one step further and abstract each Promise to its own function to allow a more point-free style:

 ```js
 // Request → Promise<Email>